Glumboi/GlumSak/README.md

     - New scrollbar
     - New installer images
     - New game button animation
+  # Beta 2.1:
+    - Added a new feature that plays a sound when doing certain actions (needs to be activated in the settings)
+    - Separated keys from the app, that means you now need a valid paste in order to downlaod keys!

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.